RapidSoftwareSolutions/Marketplace-PubNub-Package/README.md

 # PubNub Package
-The Instagram Package can be used to build real time application based on the PubNub platform.
+The PubNub Package can be used to build real time application based on the PubNub platform.
 * Domain: pubnub.com
 * Credentials: publishKey, subscribeKey, secretKey